skehan0/Skehan0/README.md

     Utilized unittest to test features before submitting pull requests, identifying and fixing bugs through debugging tools like breakpoints, ensuring robust, error-free code.

     Data Science:
     Applied pandas and other data science libraries to analyze large datasets, working with Excel for data manipulation and creating similarity score algorithms to measure data                 relationships.

     Databases & Data Retrieval:
     Experience with MongoDB for NoSQL storage and Qdrant for managing vector embeddings, optimizing performance for machine learning and AI models.

-    Cloud Services & Deployment:
+    DevOps Engineering: Cloud Services & Deployment:
     Worked with Azure to deploy applications and manage cloud infrastructure, ensuring scalability and reliability of web services and AI models.
+Completed course in Docker, understanding      the use cases and how to create images and containerize components of an application.

     Version Control & CI/CD:
     Proficient in Git and GitHub for version control and experience with CI/CD pipelines to automate testing and deployment processes.